snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 {% endhighlight %}

 or directly make use of the new Spark Enrich available at:

-`s3://snowplow-hosted-assets/3-enrich/spark-enrich/snowplow-spark-enrich-1.13.0.jar`.
+`s3://snowplow-hosted-assets/3-enrich/spark-enrich/snowplow-spark-enrich-1.13.0.jar`

 <h3 id="upgrading-clj">4.2 Upgrading the Clojure Collector</h3>

-The new Clojure Collector is stored in S3 at:
+The new Clojure Collector is available in S3 at:

-`s3://snowplow-hosted-assets/2-collectors/clojure-collector/clojure-collector-2.0.0-standalone.war`.
+`s3://snowplow-hosted-assets/2-collectors/clojure-collector/clojure-collector-2.0.0-standalone.war`

-To enable the `/crossdomain.xml` make sure to specify the `SP_CDP_DOMAIN` and `SP_CDP_SECURE` environment properties as described above.
+To enable the `/crossdomain.xml` path, make sure to specify the `SP_CDP_DOMAIN` and `SP_CDP_SECURE` environment properties as described above.

 <h2 id="roadmap">5.
 Roadmap</h2>

+We have a packed schedule of new and improved features coming for Snowplow.
 Upcoming Snowplow releases will include:

+* [R104 Stoplesteinan][r104-fix], fixing some issues in EmrEtlRuner's "Stream Enrich mode" which were identified in R102 following release
-* [R104 [STR] PII Enrichment phase 2][r104-pii], enhancing our recently-released GDPR-focused PII Enrichment for the realtime pipeline
+* [R10x [STR] PII Enrichment phase 2][r10x-pii], enhancing our recently-released GDPR-focused PII Enrichment for the realtime pipeline
+* [R10x [STR] New webhooks and enrichment][r10x-ms], featuring Marketo and Vero webhook adapters from our partners at [Snowflake Analytics][snowflake-analytics]
-* [R10X Vallei dei Templi][r10x-str], porting our streaming enrichment process to [Google Cloud Dataflow][dataflow], leveraging the [Apache Beam APIs][beam]
+* [R10x Vallei dei Templi][r10x-str], porting our streaming enrichment process to [Google Cloud Dataflow][dataflow], leveraging the [Apache Beam APIs][beam]

 <h2 id="help">6.
 Getting help</h2>